Cadmium: Safety

 The tobacco plant absorbs and accumulates heavy metals such as cadmium from the surrounding soil into its leaves.
 Following tobacco smoke inhalation, these are readily absorbed into the body of users.
 Tobacco smoking is the most important single source of cadmium exposure in the general population.
 An estimated 10% of the cadmium content of a cigarette is inhaled through smoking.
 Absorption of cadmium through the lungs is more effective than through the gut.
 As much as 50% of the cadmium inhaled in cigarette smoke may be absorbed.

 On average, cadmium concentrations in the blood of smokers is 4 to 5 times greater than non-smokers and in the kidney, 2–3 times greater than in non-smokers.
 Despite the high cadmium content in cigarette smoke, there seems to be little exposure to cadmium from passive smoking.

 In a non-smoking population, food accounts for around 90% of cadmium uptake.

-High quantities of cadmium can be found in crustaceans, mollusks, offal, frog legs, cocoa solids, bitter and semi-bitter chocolate, seaweed, fungi and algae products.
+High quantities of cadmium can be found in crustaceans, mollusks, offal, frog legs, cocoa powder, bitter and semi-bitter chocolate, seaweed, fungi and algae products.
 However, grains, vegetables, and starchy roots and tubers are consumed in much greater quantity in the U.S., and are the source of the greatest dietary exposure there.

 Most plants bio-accumulate metal toxins such as cadmium and when composted to form organic fertilizers, yield a product that often can contain high amounts (e.g., over 0.5 mg) of metal toxins for every kilogram of fertilizer.
 Fertilizers made from animal dung (e.g., cow dung) or urban waste can contain similar amounts of cadmium.
 The cadmium added to the soil from fertilizers (rock phosphates or organic fertilizers) become bio-available and toxic only if the soil pH is low (i.e., acidic soils).
 In the European Union, an analysis of almost 22,000 topsoil samples with LUCAS survey concluded that 5.5% of samples have concentrations higher than 1 mg kg^{−1}.

 Zinc, copper, calcium, and iron ions, and selenium with vitamin C are used to treat cadmium intoxication, although it is not easily reversed.